Professor Richard Sambrook BA (Reading), MSc (Birkbeck, London)

-Richard Sambrook is Professor of Journalism and Director of the Centre for Journalism which undertakes postgraduate vocational training.
-He is a former Director of Global News at the BBC where he worked as a journalist for 30 years as a producer, editor and manager.
+I am Professor of Journalism and Director of the Centre for Journalism which undertakes postgraduate vocational training.
+Previously, I was Director of Global News at the BBC where I worked as a journalist for 30 years as a producer, editor and manager.

-He has been a Visiting Fellow at the Reuters Institute for the Study of Journalism at Oxford University where he undertook research into the future of international newsgathering and the place of impartiality and objectivity in the digital world.
+I have been a Visiting Fellow at the Reuters Institute for the Study of Journalism at Oxford University where I undertook research into the future of international newsgathering and the place of impartiality and objectivity in the digital world.

 After Leveson: end journalism's amateur romance and get professional